A formalization of convex polyhedra based on the simplex method: Introduction

 \section{Introduction}

-Convex polyhedra play a major role in many different application areas of mathematics and computer science, including optimization and operations research, control theory, combinatorics, software verification, compilation and program optimization, constraint solving, \etc. Their success mainly comes from the fact that they provide a convenient tradeoff between expressivity (conjunction of linear inequalities) and tractability.
-As an illustration of the latter aspect, linear programming, \ie, the class of convex optimization problems over linear inequality constraints, can be solved in polynomial time~\cite{Khachiyan80}.
+\paragraph{Context} Convex polyhedra play a major role in many different areas of mathematics and computer science, including algebraic geometry, combinatorics, optimization and operations research, control theory, software verification, compilation and program optimization, constraint solving, \etc. Their success mainly comes from the fact that they provide a convenient tradeoff between expressivity (conjunction of linear inequalities) and tractability.
+As an illustration of the latter aspect, linear programming, \ie, the optimization of a linear function over linear inequality constraints, can be solved in polynomial time~\cite{Khachiyan80}.

 Among the aforementioned applications of polyhedra, there are some which are critical.
-For instance, in software verification or control theory, polyhedra are used to provide guarantees on the safety of programs~\cite{CousotHalbwachs78} or the stability of dynamical systems~\cite{Guglielmi2017}.
+For instance, in software verification (\eg, by abstract interpretation), or in control theory, polyhedra are used to compute over-approximations of the set of reachable states or trajectories, in order to provide guarantees on the safety of programs~\cite{CousotHalbwachs78}, and the stability of dynamical systems~\cite{Guglielmi2017}.
 On the mathematical side, polyhedra are still a very active research subject.
-Let us mention Steve Smale's $9^\text{th}$ problem for the $21^\text{th}$ century (whether linear programming can be solved in strongly polynomial complexity)~\cite{Smale98}, or the open questions on the diameter of polytopes following the disproof of the Hirsch conjecture~\cite{Santos2012}.
-In particular, (informal) mathematical software play an increasing role in testing or disproving conjectures (see \eg{}~\cite{Bremner2013}).
-All this strongly motivates the need to formalize convex polyhedra in a proof assistant, in order to increase the level of trust in their applications.
+For instance, whether linear programming can be solved in strongly polynomial complexity, \ie, by a polynomial time algorithm only doing a number of arithmetic operations bounded by a polynomial in the dimension and the number of constraints, is still an open question, appearing in the list of problems for the $21^\text{th}$ century of Smale~\cite{Smale98}.
+Another open problem is the existence of a polynomial upper bound on the diameter of polytopes, following the counterexample of \cite{Santos2012} to the linear upper bound conjectured by Hirsch in 1957.
+In this context, (informal) mathematical software play an increasing role in testing or disproving conjectures (see \eg{}~\cite{Bremner2013}).
+All this advocates for the formalization of the theory of convex polyhedra in a proof assistant, in order to increase the level of trust in their applications.